 How do I stay safe?

-- If you've received one of these calls but have not engaged with the scammer, you can report it to Scamwatch.
+- If you've received one of these calls but have not engaged with the scammer, you can report it to National Anti-Scam Centre - Scamwatch.

-- If the cybercriminal has accessed your device via Team Viewer or Zoho Assist, you should report it to ReportCyber and immediately notify your bank, as they may be able to put a temporary freeze on your financial accounts.
+- If the cybercriminal has accessed your device via Team Viewer, Zoho Assist or AnyDesk, you should report it to ReportCyber and immediately notify your bank.
+Your financial institution may be able to put a temporary freeze on your financial accounts.

 - To prevent further compromise, you should also change passwords on all your important online accounts including banking, email and social media, and turn on two-factor authentication for extra security.